justinesolano/sei-project-four/README.md

     decorativebonus = models.PositiveIntegerField()
     averageprice = models.PositiveIntegerField()
 ```
 It wasn't the most desirable solution but I needed to move onto the rest of the components.
 It was here I realised that I had overestimated the time I had for finishing the rest of the project, specifically time for the more complex functions and styling.
 The UI design I created in the wireframes would take slightly longer to implement than I expected.
-I made a list prioritising the components and functions that I wanted to work on and have for my MVP and these were:
+I made a list prioritising the components and functions that I wanted to work on and have for my MVP.
+These were:
-<br /> The sliders in the homepage using the Slider from 'react-slick'
+<br /> The sliders in the homepage using the Slider from 'react-slick' which is a carousel component:
 ``` javascript
   const config = {
     // dots: true,